wsj38/DTopAgent/control/README.md

-# Control Module for AdaComp SPARK
+# Decision Module for DTopAgent

-This module provides evaluation and processing capabilities for the AdaComp SPARK project.
+This module provides evaluation and processing capabilities for the DTopAgent project.
 It consists of two main scripts that work together to evaluate question-answering responses and update context parameters.

 ## Overview

-The control module implements a feedback loop system that:
+The decision module implements a feedback loop system that:
 1. **Evaluates** generated answers using a language model
 2. **Processes** evaluation results to update context parameters (k values)
 3. **Refines** the system based on performance feedback

 ## Files

-### `control.py`
+### `decision.py`
 The main evaluation script that assesses question-answering responses using a language model API.

 **Key Features:**